brendanoc21/docker-movie-api/README.md

 ### Multi-Stack.

-- I added a profile to the database seeding
+- I added a compose profile to the database seeding and the express web app

 ### Extra.